Conferences and workshops

 While there was a lively debate concerning how far deregulation should go, a clear consensus emerged on the need for liberalisation of the current planning laws in order to allow the much-needed building of suburban-type housing on greenbelt and greenfield sites.

-The event was followed by a launch party in honour of James Heartfield's Let's Build and the Centre for Suburban Studies' forthcoming report, Suburban Futures by Nick Hubble.
+The event was followed by a launch party in honour of James Heartfield's Let's Build and the Suburban Studies Group' forthcoming report, Suburban Futures by Nick Hubble.

 The day as a whole marked a key stage in the emergence of a new agenda favouring the mass building of suburban houses as the only means of alleviating the housing shortage and making homes with gardens available to ordinary people again.
 Following the event and the extensive media coverage it has generated, it can be expected that this debate will gather pace in the think tanks and policy and planning spheres.